medLibe/ticketinghelpdesk/README.md

 5. Run 'php artisan migrate:fresh'.
 6. Congratulations the app run successfully, but first step you have to add at least 1 user in 'users' table, then you can login in -> localhost:8000
 7. If you access app as other department, you can access localhost:8000/helpdeskticket.

+Feature (v1.1):
+As admin you are able to:
+1. View report of ticket (default by current month).
+2. Filter report of ticket by month, department and status.
+3. Print, Export to excel, pdf, or csv of the report.

 Feature (v1.0):
 As Admin you are able to: